demjanp/chrono_spatial_modelling/README.md

 ## Author of the code:
 Peter Demján (peter.demjan@gmail.com)

+Institute of Archaeology of the Czech Academy of Sciences, Prague, v.v.i.

 ## Overview
 This is an example implementation of chrono-spatial modelling of settlement activities used in the aforementioned paper.
 The purpose is to provide a functional overview of the used methods, which is possible to execute and run without access to supercomputing facilities.
 Sample data is provided, which represents a subset of the actual data used in the original study.
 As of 2018, the processing should take under 48 hours on a reasonably powerful personal computer.
 The algorithms are intentionally only weakly optimized to preserve better readability of the code.